geoff-project/coi/docs/guide/core.rst

     the reward for the given action (a reinforcement learner's goal is to maximize the expected cumulative reward over an episode);

-*done*
+*terminated*
+    a boolean flag indicating whether the agent has reached a terminal state of the environment (e.g. game won/lost).

+*truncated*
-    a boolean flag indicating whether the episode has ended;
+    a boolean flag indicating whether the episode has been ended due to a reason external to the environment (e.g. training time limit expired).

 *info*
     a dict mapping from strings to arbitrary values.

-This is done in a loop until the episode is ended by passing a True value as *done*.
-Once the episode is over, the host application will make no further call to `~gym.Env.step()` until the next episode is started via `~gym.Env.reset()`.
-A host application is also free to end an episode prematurely, e.g. to call `~gym.Env.reset()` before an episode is over.
+This is done in a loop until the episode is ended by passing a True value for either of *terminated* or *truncated* (or both).
+Once the episode is over, the host application will make no further call to :func:`~gymnasium.Env.step()` until the next episode is started via :func:`~gymnasium.Env.reset()`.
+A host application is also free to end an episode prematurely, e.g. to call :func:`~gymnasium.Env.reset()` before an episode is over (though doing so during training would be bad for the trained agent).
 There is no guarantee that any episode is ever driven to completion.

 The *info* dict is free to return any additional information.
 There is currently only one standardized key: